Tapas and sunshine might entice you to look for a job in Spain, but there’s much more to it. Dive into Spain labor laws with this guide.

 If the employee continues to work past the original term of the temporary agreement, the relationship becomes indefinite.
 As a result, the employee should receive the standard severance package.

 The duration of these contracts may be indefinite or fixed.
-In both cases, they must always be in writing, specifying the place where the services occur and the duration of the working day.
+They must always be in writing, specifying the place where the services occur and the duration of the working day.

 Wages and salary in Spain